-- The negative impact on your credit report will diminish the credit score which is so difficult to improve.
-The data of Vantagescore shows that if you settle a single debt your credit score can ding upto 45 to 130 points.
-Here is a breakdown of credit score range data fro FICO and VantageScore.
+- The negative impact on your credit report will diminish your credit score which is so difficult to improve.
+The data of VantageScore shows that if you settle a single debt your credit score can ding upto 45 to 130 points.
+Here is a breakdown of credit score range data from FICO and VantageScore.

 - A creditor may cancel all your credit cards and decline you as a client.